MicrosoftDocs/SupportArticles-docs/Office/Client/excel/isblank-function-return-false.md

 To work around this issue, clear the zero-length string from the cell.
 To do this, select the cell, click **Edit**, and then click **Clear All**.

-In addition, you can also check whether a cell contains a zero-length string by using the OR function.
+In addition, you can also check whether a cell contains a zero-length string by using the LEN function.
 For example, if the cell you are checking is A1, the formula will be **=OR(Len(A1)=0, Isblank(A1))**.

 ## More information